bitifet/sqlapi/README.md

             //        query execution depending on given conditions over provided
             //        arguments.
         },
+        _strictFunctionComparsion: false, // (Default.
+You usually doesn't need to specify it)
+            // When a parameter name apperars more than one time in the query specification
+            // sqlAPI tries to don't waste argument placeholders ($1, $2,...) for each
+            // repetition because, if multiple placeholders are used for the same value,
+            // database planner could'nt recognize them as "always the same value" and
+            // many performance optimizations could not to be applyed.
+            // But if some of those parameter names provides a formatting function, those
+            // functions needs to be compared to ensure the actual value (and expected database
+            // type) matches.
+            // In that case, formatting functions should match.
+But if you are'nt too polite to
+            // not define it twice, you could end up with two different functions doing exactly
+            // the same and two or more positional parameters will be pointless generated..
+            // For this reason sqlAPI, by default, only compares a trimmed string representation
+            // of the function.
+Most of times making your life easier.
+            // But, in Javascript, two functions with the exact same implementation, can have
+            // different behaviours if they are defined in different scopes.
+            // In such situation, you will need to set this parameter to true to ensure only
+            // references to the same exact function are matched.
     };

     var args = { // Try commenting-out any combination of this and see the magic: